 Larva/CaterpillarWhen the caterpillar hatches, it eats the egg shell as its first meal.
-Then it stars eating the leaf of host plant upon which the egg had been laid.
+Then it starts eating the leaf of host plant upon which the egg had been laid.
 The caterpillar passes through four different instars before pupation.
 This stage takes about 10 days to complete.

 Painted Lady Butterfly Larva/Caterpillar Pictures

 Pupa/ChrysalisAt the final molt the caterpillar crawls to a safe place and hangs upside down from a branch or leaf with the help of silken thread.
 In about 24 hours the skin splits down the back and a grayish-pink color pupa/chrysalis appears, which then turns golden.
 On maturity the pupa become transparent and the wings of butterfly become visible.
-The pupa takes about 7 days to metamorphose into a butterfly.
+The pupa takes about 7 days to turns into a butterfly.

 Painted Lady Butterfly Pupa/Chrysalis Pictures

 ButterflyWhen the butterfly emerges from the pupa, its wings are wet and folded.
 In about 10 minutes the wings open and become straight.
 Then it needs about an hour more to dry and harden the wings.
 In drying process it does not open wings, so I had to disturbed it to take an open wings shot.